anthony-aylward/mental-health/README.md

 # Graduate School and Mental Health

-There is an growing discussion of mental health in the academic community.
+There is a growing discussion of mental health in the academic community.
 Of particular concern is the mounting quantity of anectodal reports and empirical data that point to a crisis of mental health problems among graduate students.
 Here is an illustrative (but not exhaustive) selection of news &